tonybourkesdnpros/ATD-Reset-Level3/README.md

 # ATD-Lab-Reset (Level 3)

-This is a collection of Ansible playbooks/configs, configlets (in the form of .cfg text files), and YAML files to configure the Arista ATD lab envioronment for the Arista ACE Level 3 ertification course lab topology (as of July 2021).
+This is a collection of Ansible playbooks/configs, configlets (in the form of .cfg text files), and YAML files to configure the Arista ATD lab envioronment for the Arista ACE Level 3 ertification course lab topology (as of Feb 2022).

 This will **only** work on the ATD Level 3 labs but you can modidfy the YAML files and playbooks to suit other environments.